Aunt Annie always tipped the scales | Sampson Independent

 Somebody once told me that black bears live out their entire lives within the same 14 miles.

-When really got her dander up was recalling the story of her maiden cousin, Ruby Mae, who went sashaying off to Italy hoping to catch a glimpse of the Pope(she said), and wound up having her bottom pinched by a most friendly, Italian gent.
-Ruby though, never complained about the incident and only blushed, and sighed, deeply when revealing the story of her great escapade.
+What really got her dander up was recalling the story of her maiden cousin, Ruby Mae, who went sashaying off to Italy hoping to catch a glimpse of the Pope, and wound up having her bottom pinched by a most friendly Italian gent.
+Ruby, though, never complained about the incident and only blushed, and sighed deeply when revealing the story of her great escapade.

 However, Aunt Annie…..

 There were few exceptions to Aunt Annie’s reluctance to travel.
-But she did make one trip to Atlanta with four of her six sisters; they all hopped on the southbound overnighter to make a short visit to Atlanta, mainly, (and she owned up to this) to see: “Gone With the Wind.”
+But she did make one trip to Atlanta with four of her six sisters; they all hopped on the southbound overnighter to make a short visit, mainlyto see “Gone With the Wind.”
 They were afraid the film might not last long enough to reach Kinston, what with Clark Gable whipping out things like; “Frankly my dear I don’t give a damn!”

 Years later, Aunt Annie did make plans to go see her youngest daughter graduate from college.
 But that didn’t work out either.
 A week before graduation, Sugar up and married a man, who looked (almost) as fine as Clark Gable; and they moved right on to New York.

-Her sisters worried about Sugar being homesick, but Aunt Annie, (although mightily concerned over her baby girl perishing in “Yankee land”) still wouldn’t budge.
+Her sisters worried about Sugar being homesick, but Aunt Annie still wouldn’t budge.
 Having lots of fun, wish you were here.
 This card almost did it!
 Almost: Still, Uncle James couldn’t persuade her: despite threats to go without her.
 No matter, because Sugar, being a chip off her mama’s block was back home before the dishes had been unpacked and “nary a thank you note written.”
-She later married a pediatrician who called all the family children, from crib to college cutie pie, and gave very decent discounts to boot,
+She later married a pediatrician who called on all the family children, from crib to college cutie pie, and gave very decent discounts to boot.

 Aunt Annie just didn’t cotton to folks who insisted on tottering about the world.
-(Possibly never to be heard from again).
 She’d mumble when someone dared remind her what a great time ‘so and so’ was having in Florida.
-Or her hoity-toity sister, Essie (whom she pretended to ignore): when Essie decided to experience the joys of England.
+Or her hoity-toity sister, Essie: when Essie decided to experience the joys of England.
 Mr. Southerland who always enjoyed a certain amount of travel would sigh and shake his head.
 Still, Aunt Annie never changed her mind she was as stubborn as her tomcat!

 She did hear most of the news first hand.
 And although she wasn’t a gossiper herself, she would lend a “worthy suggestion,” now and then.
 To be perfectly honest Aunt Annie had a positive way of stirring up people.
 She inspired them: mostly she made people feel good.
 Aunt Annie loved a happy ending, and she certainly had no intention of going gently “into that good night.”(Which she didn’t, by the way, living to be a healthy 106.)

-Check up visits might be expected if you hadn’t shown yourself on the front porch in a reasonable time.
-“I declare, Laura must be having one of her spells,” she’d sigh. “ Reckon you’d better just drive me over Mr. Southerland.
-I’ll get my hat.”(Aunt Annie wanted no surprises on her watch.).
+Checkup visits might be expected if you hadn’t shown yourself on the front porch in a reasonable time.

 Uncle James would put on his coat and tie and straw hat, (no matter the season), nothing flashy, but elegant; and he’d leave with a smile on his face.
 Probably, because he’d long ago accepted just how much that stubborn woman really needed him.